 Nature's One does not produce a goat's milk based formula.
-At the present time, there are no goat’s milk based formulas on the U.S. market.
+At the present time, there are no goat’s milk based infant formulas on the U.S. market.
 Goat’s milk is gaining popularity because goats eat less and occupy less grazing space than cows and also because goat’s milk is thought to be more easily digested and less allergenic than cow’s milk.
 Although goat’s milk may theoretically have some advantages over cow’s milk when it comes to allergies, scientific studies have found that infants and children with a cow’s milk protein allergy often will also be allergic to goat's milk.

 Just like cow’s milk has a nutrient profile needed to support a growing calf, the composition of goat’s milk meets the needs of a growing goat kid but not that of a human baby.
 Goat’s milk has a slightly higher protein content and more potassium, phosphorus, sodium and chloride than cow’s milk.
 These amounts (known as the renal solute load) found in both goat’s milk and cow’s milk are higher than found in human milk and in infant formula and could overload an infant’s developing kidneys and result in serious health problems.
 Goat’s milk acidosis has been reported in the scientific literature and is most likely a result of the high protein level.
 A recent report of an infant who became seriously ill because of use of goat’s milk emphasizes why this should not be used as an exclusive feeding for infants.
 This report described an infant who developed azotemia (abnormally high nitrogen compounds in the blood) and hypernatremia (abnormally high sodium levels in the blood) resulting in intracranial infarctions (death of tissue in the intracranial portion of the brain).